bretsw/bretsw-website-build/content/cv.md

 Greenhow, C. M., Galvin, S., & **Staudt Willet**, K. B. (2020).
 Research methods unique to digital contexts: An introduction to virtual ethnography.
 In N. K. Duke & M. H. Mallette (Eds.), *Literacy research methodologies* (3rd ed.).
 New York, NY: Guilford.

 **Staudt Willet**, K. B., & Carpenter, J. P. (2019).
 Educators on the front page of the Internet: Teacher learning in four subreddits.
 In D. C. Gibson & M. N. Ochoa (Eds.), *Research highlights in technology and teacher education 2019* (pp. 169-178).
 Waynesville, NC: Association for the Advancement of Computing in Education (AACE).
-Retrieved from https://www.learntechlib.org/p/210591/ [Invited reprint of conference presentation in an edited book]
+Retrieved from https://www.learntechlib.org/p/210591/ [Invited revision of conference presentation in an edited book]

 **Staudt Willet**, K. B., Koehler, M. J., & Greenhalgh, S. P. (2018).
 A tweet by any other frame: Three approaches to studying educator interactions on Twitter.
 In T. J. Bastiaens & G. Marks (Eds.), *Education and Information Technology Annual 2018: A Selection of AACE Award Papers* (pp. 67-74).
 Association for the Advancement of Computing in Education (AACE).
 Retrieved from http://learntechlib.org/p/182952/ [Invited reprint of conference presentation in edited book]

 **Staudt Willet**, K. B., Koehler, M.J., & Greenhalgh, S. P. (2017).
 A tweet by any other frame: Comparing three theoretical frameworks for studying educator interactions on Twitter.
 In L. Liu & D. Gibson (Eds.), *Research highlights in technology and teacher education 2017* (pp. 63-70).
 Waynesville, NC: Association for the Advancement of Computing in Education (AACE).
-Retrieved from http://www.learntechlib.org/p/180960/ [Invited reprint of conference presentation in edited book]
+Retrieved from http://www.learntechlib.org/p/180960/ [Invited revision of conference presentation in edited book]

 ### Peer-Reviewed Conference Proceedings (14)